fcostarodrigo/pug-cli/README.md

 You can also add a `.env` file with the environment variables.

-Environment variables takes precedence over config file options, but not command line arguments.
+Environment variables take precedence over config file options, but not command line arguments.

 To pass options to pug directly prefix the variable with `PUG_OPTIONS__`.